-- The social objectives of the company are generating employment, provide equality and empowerment, which are embedded in the company's Environmental & Social (E&S) policy.
-The CEO of HSV stands behind the goal to support - The CEO of HSV stands behind the goal to support and create an environment to professionally develop more than 450 local employees' potential as well as discover the potential employees did not know.
+- The social objectives of the company are generating employment, provide equality and empowerment, which are embedded in the company's Environmental & Social (E&S) policy. - company's Environmental & Social (E&S) policy.

+The CEO of HSV stands behind the goal to support and create an environment to professionally develop more than 450 local employees' potential as well as discover the potential employees did not know.